 Data-driven decision management (DDDM) is an approach to that utilizes big data collection as a means of gaining a competitive edge.
 The data-driven approach is gaining popularity within the enterprise sector as the amount of available data increases in tandem with market pressures.
 A study from the MIT Center for Digital Business found that organizations driven by data-based decision making had 4% higher productivity rates and 6% higher profits.
 The reliance on databases is key to this business model and has increased the need for improved ways to access, utilize, scale, and extract data.
 Companies want to better understand their customers usage of the Internet, applications, retail and services.
 As DDDM infiltrates into enterprises, data will power businesses more than ever, through analytics, as real production data becomes a crucial factor in gaining the competitive edge.
 That's where Relational DB Service comes in, offering organizations a fast, easy, reliable and secure option to spin up databases to meet today's business demands.

-In rapid development environments, CenturyLink Cloud Relational DB service can be employed to simplify and accelerate infrastructure turn-up and minimize database server sprawl, particularly for test and development environments.
+In rapid development environments, Lumen Cloud Relational DB service can be employed to simplify and accelerate infrastructure turn-up and minimize database server sprawl, particularly for test and development environments.
 New applications can be developed, tested and deployed quickly and cost effectively using Relational DB Service, and as the application's data workloads scale, so can the Relational DB instance.
 Scaling resources is as easy as a click of a button or API call, making it easy to keep up with the success of your application.
 Just as important, with Relational DB Service you can decommission resources at will so you're not paying anything you don't need.
-All of this enables IT organizations to produce more, faster and with less budget — necessary elements to support agile development.
+All of this enables IT organizations to produce more, faster and with smaller budgets — all the elements necessary to support agile development.

 As the application evolves, the Relational DB Service allows you to seamlessly scale these databases for production, reconfiguring them with higher levels of availability and performance.
 Or you can just turn off any instances that you don’t need once you’re out of dev/test.
 Relational DB Service takes the pain out of managing the infrastructure so you can put your energies into more important things, and improve your ability to transition seamlessly from Development to Production.